Saturday, July 28, 2012

 2005: With little competition, "We Belong Together" by Mariah Carey remained at #1 for the ninth week in a row.

-2008: Amy Winehouse was rushed to a hospital after having a reaction to a medication she was taking to help her off hard drugs.
+2008: Amy Winehouse was rushed to the emergency room of a London hospital after having a reaction to a medication she was taking to help her off hard drugs.

 Born This Day: